EasyModules/EasyModules/README.md

 # EasyModules

-Official distribution repository for the EasyModules suite for Foundry VTT.
+Official repository for the EasyModules Hub module for Foundry VTT.

-## Available Modules

-- EasyModules (Hub)
-- EasyLoot
-- EasyMagicItems

-More modules coming soon.

-Visit our Patreon for premium releases and support.
+The EasyModules Hub serves as the central access point for the EasyModules ecosystem.

+Additional free and premium modules will be released separately.